osrf/ros2multirobotbook/src/ros2_design_patterns.md

 zero, one, or multiple subscribers listening to its published messages.
 Messages may be published at any time, making the system *asynchronous*.

-In ROS, a nodes publish and subscribe via topics, each of which has a name and a type.
+In ROS, nodes publish and subscribe via topics, each of which has a name and a type.
 A publisher announces that it will be publishing data by *advertising* a topic.
 For example, the camera driver node may advertise a topic named `/image` with type `sensor_msgs/Image`.
 If the blob finder node subscribes to a topic